June 16, 2016 - 0 comment

 When to Do the Job

 Weather is an important factor in scheduling your exterior painting plans.
 Paint drying and curing relies on two factors: temperature and moisture.
 The recommended painting temperature should be above 50F for latex paints but could vary depending on the brand used.
 Remember that high or low temperatures can cause improper drying of the paint.
 Surfaces have to be properly prepared as well.
 When it rains allow at least 48 hours for the surfaces to dry not only on the outside but also within as it may have absorbed water.
 Paint only sticks to dry surfaces so timing makes the difference between a quality painting job or a disastrous one.

 Exterior painting requires expertise and careful preparation and planning.
 Should you find yourself in need of any painting and want professional knowledge, experience and quality hire a professional exterior painting company to do the job.
-Contact Perfect Painters, serving all of Toronto and the GTA, by visiting www.perfectpainter.ca or dial (416) 477-1400.
+Contact Perfect Painter, serving all of Toronto and the GTA, dial (416) 477-1400.